11 Best Hikes In South America

 Colca-Canyon-In-Peru-Best-Hikes-in-South-America

 Speaking of beginnings, the Colca Canyon trek starts off in the valley of Chivay.
 The lush green grass gradually fades out as you hike into the core of the canyon where you stand below swooping birds and in between cacti.
-It is definitely a South American experience worth taking.
+It is definitely a South American experience worth having.

 Once completed, you are able to dip your toe into the hot springs on your way back.
-Who doesn’t love to pamper themselves, especially in such a natural way like hot springs?
-There is really no excuse not to.

 Chapada-Diamantina-Best-Hikes-in-Europe